 Amazon Redshift is a very powerful data warehouse, optimized for analyzing massive amounts of data in a blink of a second, when configured right.

 It’s a highly robust system, complete with features for configuring every step of the process with absolute visibility and control.
 But with all of these different configurations, it’s easy to get lost and make uninformed decisions.
 To that end, we’ve designed extensive benchmark tests to measure the performance of different Redshift features, and in this post I’ll introduce you to Redshift write performance.
-This benchmark test doesn’t just measure Redshift’s capabilities in isolation but also how a fully-fledged system would behave under different conditions.
+This Redshift benchmark test doesn’t just measure its capabilities in isolation but also how a fully-fledged system would behave under different conditions.

-Much has been said on the subject (see the following blogs and docs on Amazonand RJMetrics), but most of the tests we came across only compared Redshift’s COPY operation speed, disregarding the cost of serialization, compression and upload of the data into S3.
+Much has been said on the subject (see the following blogs and docs on Amazon and RJMetrics), but most of the tests we came across only compared Redshift’s COPY operation speed, disregarding the cost of serialization, compression and upload of the data into S3.
 For example, just testing if the Redshift COPY command is performing better with Gzipped data is meaningless if the compression time overweights the improvement to COPY performance.
 We wanted to test the entire data funnel – from raw in-memory data as it’s extracted from the source (or stream) to the end of the COPY process.

 Another key difference for our tests is that we wanted to evaluate Redshift’s performance in micro-batches of medium-sized data sets, instead of huge ones that take hours to load.
 The reason for this is that in most practical use cases, when we want to stream data into Redshift at near real-time, we will incrementally load data in multiple small batches instead of one massive upload.
 We’re more likely to load 80GB per hour, or even a few GBs every few mins than 2TB once a day,